mihailescu2m/homebridge-airtouch4-platform/README.md

 * OFF: set the group to percentage control mode, and use the damper control.
 Only current temperature from ITC sensor is available.
 * ON/AUTO: set the group to temperature control mode.
 Thermostat is set to AUTO mode, since only the AC unit can control HEAT/COOL modes.
 Used to set target temperature and automatically set damper position for the zone.

-Zone thermostat uses FakeGato service for zone temperature history, available only in the Eve app.